AstroHackWeek/day5/README.md

 most useful tools will be accomplished even if we don't finish them all (but you will have the list for later perusal).

-Python exercises will make use of public python code (written to support the book "Statistics, Data Mining and Machine Learning in Astronomy", which is available at http://astroml.github.com/
+Python exercises will make use of public python code astroML (written to support the book "Statistics, Data Mining and Machine Learning in Astronomy"), which is available from http://astroml.github.com/

+  *** Please install astroML ***

-Please run this code before the school, or at least, before Friday (see the header): http://www.astro.washington.edu/users/ivezic/astroML/AstroHackWeek2014/fetchAllData.py
+After astroML is installed, please run this code before the school, or at least, before Friday (see the header): http://www.astro.washington.edu/users/ivezic/astroML/AstroHackWeek2014/fetchAllData.py

 It will download all the data we will need to your machine, and avoid the risk of